Who is eligible to apply for funding?

 Previously recorded Q&A sessions are available on our Facebook page.

-What are eligible expenses?
+What costs are eligible for funding?

 We strongly encourage fair and market-rate payments to artists and performers for artwork and services.
 For more information, please consider the CARFAC-RAAV Minimum Recommended Fee Schedule.